treshanappuhamy/ResistCalc/README.md

 #### Convenience: Accessible anytime, anywhere, for all your resistor decoding needs.

 ## How to Use:
-1. Install and Open the App from Playstore: Launch ResistCalc on your device.
+1. Install the .apk file from this GitHub Repo: Launch ResistCalc on your device.

 2. Input Colors: Enter the color bands of the resistor you want to decode.